tripledio/tripledio.github.io/_posts/2018-06-26-LocalHero.md

 #### Lack of ownership

-For the software development team, the heroes peers, and the software that is being developed, having heroes around isn't without risk as well.
+For the software development team, the peers of a hero, and the software that is being developed, having heroes around isn't without risk as well.
 The danger of having a Local Hero is that people get lazy, that they stifle their own growth.
 Because after a while the hero is no longer questioned.
 Just follow the leader of the pack, be safe, take it easy.

 When there are heroes around, people tend not to take ownership themselves.
 They feel secure in the presence of heroes or intimidated.
 They run the risk of becoming complacent, just following along, not challenging the leader but also not challenging themselves.
 No responsibility needs to be taken.
 They run the risk of not living up to their own full potential.
 This way, heroes often block the team members from using their full potential, which is not only a waste but also dangerous.